-Strategic Direction Delivery Program 2022-2026 Program to develop and implement Council's key planning documents
+Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents

 The Amendment aims to secure contributions from development towards local infrastructure.
 Should the Amendment be adopted, it would enable funding and construction of essential public infrastructure to satisfy the demands of the future population.